Cardinal-Cryptography/aleph-node/contracts/README.md

 * playing to be ThePressiah: the last player to click gets 50% of the total reward pool.

-## Blue button
+## Red Button

-Similar to Red Button, but in this scenario the rewards are reversed - players get rewarded for extending the button's life further into the future, i.e.:
+Similar to the Blue Button, but in this scenario the rewards are reversed - players get rewarded for extending the button's life further into the future, i.e.:

 ```
 score = now - start
 ```

-## Yellow button
+## Yellow Button

 Game continues in perpetuity (but in practice as long as there are accounts that can still play it)
 - In each iteration of the game TheButton lives for a number of blocks